Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Modeling assumptions

 \subsubsection{Time-varying vs. time-invariant}

-\emph{Time-varying} demand fluctuates over time, reflecting real-world dynamics.
-Demand can vary over time based on travel patterns, or be influenced by \gls{abk:amod} operations (i.e., elastic demand depending on available vehicles).
-In contrast, the time-invariant demand is constant over time.
-This assumption is often used in queueing-theoretical models to estimate expected waiting times and establish equilibrium conditions~\cite{iglesias2019bcmp,zhang2016control}.
-The time-invariant assumption is reasonable when the demand changes gradually, as often observed in dense urban environments~\cite{neuburger1971economics}.
+\emph{Time-varying} demand fluctuates over time due to travel patterns or elastic effects induced by \gls{abk:amod} operations (e.g., dependence on vehicle availability), whereas \emph{time-invariant} demand is assumed constant.
+The latter is common in queueing-theoretical models to estimate expected waiting times and derive equilibrium conditions~\cite{iglesias2019bcmp,zhang2016control}, and is reasonable when demand evolves slowly, as often observed in dense urban settings~\cite{neuburger1971economics}.